md-riaz/LedgerX/USER_GUIDE.md

 Balance = Sum(Credits) - Sum(Debits)
 ```

-### Database Encryption
+### Data Security
-- All data is encrypted using AES-256
+- User credentials are hashed with SHA-256 before storage
-- Encryption key is managed securely
+- Data resides locally on the device
-- Data is encrypted at rest
+- Add platform-specific at-rest encryption if required for compliance

 ### Audit Trail
 Every action is logged with: